Setup a New Microsoft Windows Server 2019 Core Installation to Accept Incoming PowerShell Connections in a Workgroup

 #Now you can use Enter-PSSession to connect to your Microsoft Windows Sever 2019 Core install to configure it using PowerShell or RSAT tools.

-#At this point you should not have Active Directory installed so you would use this command to connect.
-I use PowerShell ISE to open my command list and run them remotely.
+#At this point you probably do not have Active Directory installed so you would use the command below to connect to the server.
+I use PowerShell ISE to open my list of common commands and just run them remotely from my desktop computer.
+After the -Cn is whatever IP address or computer name you added to WSMan:\localhost\Client\TrustedHosts

-Enter-PSSession -Cn 10.4.0.2 -Credential administrato
+Enter-PSSession -Cn 10.4.0.2 -Credential administrator

-#If you are running you Microsoft Windows 2019 Core on Hyper-V then you can connect this way above and to perform these steps you could connect this way first rather than using the server console.
+#If you are running Microsoft Windows 2019 Core on Hyper-V then you can connect the way shown above from anywhere.
+You could connect the way below, from the Hyper-V host, if that isn’t also a core installation.
 Be aware that connecting -VMName Vs. -ComputerName can cause some commands to behave differently or not at all.

 Enter-PSSession -VMName Server2019 -Credential administrator